 It is recommended that you run the verify_generator utility after installing the load generator, before attempting to invoke the load generator.
-For details on what is checked by the verify_generator utility, see "Verify the Linux installation" on the previous page.
+For details on what is checked by the verify_generator utility, see Verify the Linux installation.

 - To run this command, you must be a "normal" user and not root user. - Before you run the verify_generator utility, make sure that you have set the DISPLAY environment variable on your machine.